Motivation¶

 The result is a plot of the solution to the differential equation with error bars!

-Drawbacks and workarounds
+Drawbacks and workarounds¶

-Time to first plot: If you open the Julia REPL and type in a plotting command,
+Time to first plot: as mentioned earlier, if you open the Julia REPL and

-it will take a few seconds for the plot to appear because
+type in a plotting command, it will take a few seconds for the plot to appear

-Workaround 1: Use instead long-running REPL sessions
+Workaround 1: use instead long-running REPL sessions/kernels

 Ecosystem: The ecosystem of packages is less mature than e.g. Python and R, so you might not find a package that corresponds exactly to your favorite package in another language.